 - Peak Flow - Measures how hard you can breathe out.

 But remember, this only tells us the extent of the physical manifestation of the issue.
 These physical responses are determined by inflammatory responses within the body - and this is what we will uncover at our office.

-A good starting point for treating your asthma is identifying and minimizing your known triggers as much as possible.
+A good starting point for treating your asthmatic condition is identifying and minimizing your known triggers as much as possible.
 This may vary from person to person, but can be assessed through proper investigation.

 Asthma-related symptoms and attacks often stem from a person’s negative reaction to an environmental allergen like ragweed, mold, or smoke.
 Exposure to regular workplace irritants like chemical fumes or dust can also trigger the inflammatory response.
 Determining what provokes your asthma, and then understanding what can be done to minimize those situations would be a great additional first step in treating your case.

 Taking it a step further and pairing these symptoms with comprehensive lab analysis to understand your individual inflammatory markers is what really makes the difference.
 This is true for many, many health issues, but is especially true for asthma.